ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **host** - hostname; required.
 * **publish** - set to "on" if assessment results should be published on the public results boards; optional, defaults to "off".
-* **clearCache** - if set to "on" then cached assessment results are ignored and a new assessment is started.
+* **startNew** - if set to "on" then cached assessment results are ignored and a new assessment is started.
 However, if there's already an assessment in progress, its status is delivered instead.
 This parameter should be used only once to initiate a new assessment; further invocations should omit it to avoid causing an assessment loop.
 * **fromCache** - always deliver cached assessment reports if available; optional, defaults to "off".
 This parameter is intended for API consumers that don't want to wait for assessment results.
-Can't be used at the same time as the clearCache parameter.
+Can't be used at the same time as the startNew parameter.
+* **maxAge** - maximum report age, in hours, if retrieving from cache (fromCache parameter set).
 * **all** - by default this call results only summaries of individual endpoints.
 If this parameter is set to "on", full information will be returned.
 If set to "done", full information will be returned only if the assessment is complete (status is READY or ERROR).

 Examples: